-Two more On-site Net Washing Vessels join the Badinotti fleet on the waters off North Vancouver Island, "We have taken delivery of two more vessels from Armstrong Marine Inc. to work out of the Port Hardy and Port McNeill area. in the waters north of Campbell River," says Kevin Onclin, CEO at Badinotti Net Services Canada Ltd..
-There is the likelihood these the vessels will work in the Sounds and Inlets on the West Coast of Vancouver Island as well if requested or required.
+Three On-site Net Washing Vessels join the Badinotti fleet on the waters off North Vancouver Island, "We have taken delivery of two more vessels from Armstrong Marine Inc. to work out of the Port Hardy and Port McNeill area in the waters north of Campbell River," says Kevin Onclin, CEO at Badinotti Net Services Canada Ltd..
+There is the likelihood these now three vessels will work in the Sounds and Inlets on the West Coast of Vancouver Island as well if requested or required.

 The acquisition of two new vessels was made based on the performance of BRAVO II earlier this year.
 "BRAVO III and BRAVO IV are the same design as the first vessel with the exception of some mainly cosmetic tweeking in the overall design," says Onclin.

 These vessels were delivered fully equipped at a cost of over $2 million each.
 The first arrived April 1, and the second arrived May 1, 2018.
 "These boats are operated by 3-man crews, and will be put into service 7 days a week.
 Each of these vessels has two crews working 7 days on and 7 days off or 8 days on and 6 days off.
 "We had recruitment underway from late last year and it means new jobs for people qualified to operate with tickets for Under 15 Tonnes SVOP."
 The company has hired the odd 60 tonne skipper.

 The vessels are designed to meet new demands for net cleaning in the oceans surrounding Vancouver Island.
 "They go out and clean nets.
 There is a huge demand for these vessels since the farms sites require regular cleaning of their nets to meet or exceed federal and provincial regulations on fish farm sites."